 Just as this article can’t decide what kind of business you should open, it also can’t run your business for you.
 You’ll have to decide how to best reach customers, how much to spend on your website, how to interact with people on social media and review sites, whether this location or that is best for seeing high foot-traffic, and all the other variables that go into whether a business is a success or failure.

 Luckily, if you’ve made it this far, now comes the fun part: actually running your business in the state of Alaska.
 That’s why you’re here, isn’t it?

-Starting a Business in Alaska is in many ways similar to getting it started in the Lower 48.
+Starting a business in Alaska is in many ways similar to starting a business in the Lower 48.
 You’ll have to flesh out your business plan, jump through regulatory hoops, find a reliable source of funding, and everything else we covered up top.

 But once you get started, you’ll see that Alaska’s not only a beautiful place to live and work—it’s a state that sets its business owners up for success.
 Read up on what determines success for starting a business in Alaska, and get started on joining the list of prosperous Last Frontier companies today.

 The 10 Cheapest Ways to Build Your Small Business Website